puritanviitm/CKAD/Helm.md

 ```
 helm search repo Wordpress
 ```
+Helm Charts can be directly installed from the repo, or the yaml file downloaded, extracted and then chart installed
 ```
 helm install wordpress-chart bitnami/wordpress
 ```
-Perform helm fetch to get the WordPress compressed file to the working directory.
+OR Perform helm fetch to get the WordPress compressed file to the working directory.
 Perform ls and verify that a compressed WordPress file is present in PWD.
 ```
 helm fetch bitnami/wordpress
 ```